arpitv424/Hand-Written-Digit-Classification/README.md

 # Hand-Written-Digit-Classification
-Hand written digit classification from MNIST dataset.
+Hand written digit classification on MNIST dataset using TEnsorflow2.0 and Keras,